Loading…

 The Problem

 The 2027 deadline isn't a soft target.
-It's a legislative requirement that affects every owner-occupier in the state.
+It's a legislative requirement for remaining domestic dwellings across the state.

 Section 01